decoalitie/UvA-data/README.md

-# data
+# UvA-data
-Collect open data about the University of Amsterdam
+Collecting public data about the University of Amsterdam